nhtri2003gmail/writeup-mocsctf2022.mocsctf.com-orange/README.md

 ![input_var_terminal.png](images/input_var_terminal.png)

 This means we can contain and control upto 25 chunk.
-And one more thing we can notice is that with each chunk, we can write unlimited data to that chunk, hence overwrite the next chunk:
+And one more thing we can notice is that with each chunk, we can write unlimited data to that chunk, hence overwrite the next chunk --> **Heap Overflow**:

 ![gets_main.png](images/gets_main.png)

---> **Heap Overflow**

 And that's all we can find, just 25 chunks with **Heap Overflow** and no free(), let's see the magic right now!